 Examples of private-sector employment areas:

 - Newspapers or magazines

-The benefits of working in the private sector traditionally outweigh the benefits of working in the public sector.
+Working in the private sector traditionally outweighs the benefits of working in the public sector.
 Private sector employment allows greater fluidity if moving from one job to another.
-Further still, for those individuals remaining within the same company, it is far easier to quickly move up within a company, as these decisions are made within the company rather than being based on central rules and regulations as stipulated by the government.
+Further still, for those individuals remaining within the same company, it is far easier to quickly move up within a company, as these decisions are made within the company rather than based on central rules and regulations stipulated by the government.

-In addition to the above, individuals employed within the public sector will find a greater degree of flexibility when obtaining a pay rise, with companies in the position to offer regular pay rises if an employee sufficiently fulfills his or her obligations.
-There is also greater variety in potential job descriptions within the private sector, given that public employers have a set number of roles to play in society.
+In addition to the above, individuals employed within the public sector will find a greater degree of flexibility when obtaining a pay raise, with companies in the position to offer regular pay raises if an employee sufficiently fulfills his or her obligations.
+There is also greater variety in potential job descriptions within the private sector, given that public employers have many roles to play in society.

-However, a more competitive marketplace can mean longer hours and more demanding work environments, compared to the more stable environment found in the public sphere.
+However, a more competitive marketplace can mean longer hours and more demanding work environments than the more stable environment in the public sphere.
 Public agencies are not subject to the market pressures present in the private sector.

 Before moving from a job in one sector to a position in the other, it is important to explore the differences between these career paths, paying particular attention to available benefits, job security, and workplace environment.